sf-wdi-29/Terminal-Basics-Navigating-the-Filesystem/readme.md

 ## Closing Thoughts

 We will use the command line several hours every day, because is makes all files and folders manipulations more easy.
 A lot of softwares programs that we will use during the course also only have a CLI interface and can only be used with commands.
 Always remember that every action you'll do in a GUI can be done in the CLI.

+## Meta Skills
+Click [here](https://github.com/sf-wdi-29/meta-skills) to go to the meta-skills page.